PaulAlv99/PaulAlv99/README.md

 I’m a Master’s student in Computer Science and Engineering at the University of Minho.

-I enjoy building reliable software systems—from backend APIs, data pipelines and machine-learning solutions.
+I enjoy building reliable software systems, from backend APIs, data pipelines and machine-learning solutions.
 I’m currently seeking opportunities where I can grow as a software engineer and contribute to meaningful, real-world products.

 ## What I work with